wangyongjie-ntu/GUM/README.md

 # Example

 The such code snippet shows how to obtain the group summarization on Titanic dataset.
+You can reproduce the experiments by replacing the dataset and setting the parameters $k$ and $l$ of our examplar codes.

 ```bash
 cd run;
 python titanic_run.py
 ```
+# Cite Us